Do you want to add touches of fall to your home or apartment without spending a lot of time or money?

 This is my mom’s fall shelf.
 Every few months my mom changes the shelf outside her apartment.
 She lives in a retirement community and many of the residents do the same.
 This is her shelf for fall.
 What’s on the shelf can change, and doesn’t even have to represent the season.
 She often uses ribbons and flowers, small pitchers or vases and small artwork.

-This shelf features old jam jars from a thrift store filled with flowers.
+One season she used old jam jars from a thrift store filled with flowers.
 Many of her decorations feature these black and white silhouettes, which can fit any season.

 3.)
-Decorate your Mantle
+Decorate your Mantel

-This photo was taken about two months after we moved into our new house.
+The first photo was taken about two months after we moved into our new house.
 What you can’t see just outside the frame of the photo is the chaos that lingers after a move.